Divorce and Family Law

 We Understand and we are here to help you.

 Dissolving a marriage is a painful and emotional process and we empathize with our clients dealing with the distress involved with divorce.
-Dickinson's family law attorneys will work with you to achieve the best possible result in protecting your assets, dispensing of your debts after divorce, and - especially - providing for your children.
+Dickinson's divorce attorneys will help you reach the best possible result in protecting your assets, dispensing of your debts after divorce, and - especially - providing for your children.
 Your interests and goals are important to us.
-Dickinson's family law attorneys are recognized as leading Iowa practitioners in family law and have substantial experience in handling complex issues, negotiating divorce settlements, and protecting your assets and children.
+Dickinson's family law attorneys are recognized as leading Iowa practitioners and have substantial experience in handling complex issues, negotiating divorce settlements, and protecting your assets and children.

 Alimony is a stipend to a spouse in lieu of the other spouse's legal obligation for support.
 Whether a court decides to award alimony depends on the circumstances of each particular case.
-Dickinson's family law attorneys are knowledgeable in the laws concerning alimony and will work with you to analyze the facts and circumstances of your individual case to support or refute an alimony claim.
+Dickinson's family law attorneys understand alimony laws and will work with you to analyze the circumstances of your individual case to support or refute an alimony claim.
 We will assess your monthly expenses and engage experts to prepare charts that may aid in presenting your case in the best possible manner.

-Dickinson's family law attorneys will work with you to prepare a premarital agreement that is consistent with Iowa law and contains effective language that will protect your assets and interests.
+Dickinson's family law attorneys will work with you to prepare a premarital agreement (also called a prenup or prenuptial agreement) that is consistent with Iowa law and contains effective language that will protect your assets and interests.
 Iowa premarital agreements may include provisions related to:

 - Property rights and obligations of the parties